Parallel Global Edge Switching for the Uniform Sampling of Simple Graphs with Prescribed Degrees: Abstract

 \section{Abstract}

-The uniform sampling of simple graphs matching a prescribed degree sequence is an important tool in network science, e.g., to construct graph generators or null-models.
+The uniform sampling of simple graphs matching a prescribed degree sequence is an important tool in network science, e.g. to construct graph generators or null-models.
 Here, the Edge Switching Markov Chain (ES-MC) is a common choice.
-Given an arbitrary simple graph with the required degree sequence, ES-MC carries out a large number of small changes involving at most four edges to eventually obtain a uniform sample.
+Given an arbitrary simple graph with the required degree sequence, ES-MC carries out a large number of small changes, called edge switches, to eventually obtain a uniform sample.
 In practice, reasonably short runs efficiently yield approximate uniform samples.

-We first engineer a simple sequential ES-MC implementation representing the graph in a hash-set.
-Despite its simplicity and to the best of our knowledge, our implementation significantly outperforms all openly available solutions.

-Secondly, we propose the Global Edge Switching Markov Chain (G-ES-MC) and show that it, too, converges to a uniform distribution.
-We provide empirical evidence that G-ES-MC requires not more switches than ES-MC (and often fewer).
+In this work, we study the problem of executing edge switches in parallel.
+We discuss parallelizations of ES-MC, but find that this approach suffers from complex dependencies between edge switches.
+For this reason, we propose the Global Edge Switching Markov Chain (G-ES-MC), an ES-MC variant with simpler dependencies.
+We show that G-ES-MC converges to the uniform distribution and design shared-memory parallel algorithms for ES-MC and G-ES-MC.
+In an empirical evaluation, we provide evidence that G-ES-MC requires not more switches than ES-MC (and often fewer), and demonstrate the efficiency and scalability of our parallel G-ES-MC implementation.

-Thirdly, we engineer shared-memory parallel algorithms for ES-MC and G-ES-MC; we find that they benefit from the easier dependency structure of the G-ES-MC.
-In an empirical evaluation, we demonstrate the scalability of our implementations.